Three fatal shootings in six days in London

 Three people have been shot dead in six days in separate killings in London.

-The most recent was a man believed to be aged in his 20s who was gunned down around 9.30pm on Sunday in Wood Green, north London.
+The most recent was a 22-year-old man who was gunned down at around 9.30pm on Sunday in Wood Green, north London.

 Police including armed officers were called to High Road near Wood Green Tube station where they gave the victim first aid.